Pressure Injuries

 Static surfaces include air, foam, gel, and water overlays and mattresses.
 Egg-crate mattresses offer no advantage.
 In general, static surfaces increase surface support area and decrease pressure and shearing forces.
 Static surfaces have traditionally been used for pressure injury prevention or stage 1 pressure injuries.

-Friction reduction using barrier protectants such as petroleum jelly has been shown to reduce the friction caused by personal protective equipment by 25% immediately after application.
-However, frequent reapplication (every hour) is necessary to maintain the protective effect.
+Friction reduction using barrier protectants such as petroleum jelly has been shown to reduce the friction caused by personal protective equipment immediately after application.
+However, frequent reapplication (every hour) is necessary to maintain the protective effect, limiting their potential usefulness.

 Table